Random Embeddings of Graphs: The Expected Number of Faces in Most Graphs is Logarithmic: Our proof strategy for complete graphs

 \begin{observation}[\cite{Stahl1995} (reformulated)] Let $d$ be a dart of $G$ such that $\Next(d)$ is undefined.
 Among all valid choices for $\Next(d)$ at most one completes a face containing $d$. \end{observation}

-Observe that the above-described procedure generates a decision tree where the leaves are uniformly random embeddings of~$K_n$.
+Observe that the above-described procedure generates a decision tree where the leaves are uniformly random embeddings of~$K_n$. }

-\paragraph{Our refined approach.} In our refined strategy, we do one more complication to the described process, and we conclude by rather complicated computation.
-Instead of building a decision tree, we will look at what the graph before determining $\Next$ looks like and how probable it is.
-In order to do that, it is useful to also build $L$ in a step-by-step fashion.
-Of course, the resulting graph needs to be and still will be $K_n$, but we gain a more uniform description of how $(D,R,L)$ looks like during all the steps of the process.
-In fact, we give two proofs, each with different usage.
-One gives an asymptotically worse bound, but it will be useful to give the best estimates for small values of $n$.
-The other is more involved and requires rather tedious computation.
-Here we present an intuition on both proofs and introduce a bit more terminology.

-First, we consider vertices $v_n$ and $v_{n-1}$.
-For those we can fix $R_1$ and $R_2$ arbitrarily and also we determine first element of $L$ which will be the $v_nv_{n-1}$ edge.
-So far, we have not completed any face.
-Now, imagine we are going to process vertex $v_k$, we refer to it as the $k$-th \emph{step}.
+In this proof, we use a more refined random process to generate a random rotation system, and a random edge scheme.
+We then conclude by rather complicated computation.
+In a similar manner to the previous description, we process vertices one at at time, and process darts one at a time at each vertex.

+When we process $v_k$, we refer to it as \emph{step $k$}.
 For each $k\in[n-2]$, we define the following terminology.
 Let $\Vup$ be vertices $v_n,\ldots,v_{k+1}$ and $D_{\Vup}$ be set of their darts.
 Recall that dart $d$ is \hyperref[def:unpaired]{unpaired} if $L(d)$ is undefined.
 Now, we make the following random choice.
-For each $i>k$ we choose uniformly at random an unpaired dart $d_i\in D_i$ and we define $L(d_i):=d$ for some unpaired dart $d\in D_k$.
+For each $i>k$, we choose uniformly at random an unpaired dart $d_i\in D_i$ and we define $L(d_i):=d$ for some unpaired dart $d\in D_k$.
 We call all such newly paired darts \emph{active} for this step.
 Observe that $k-1$ darts remain unpaired at vertex $v_k$ in this step.

-For the proof of \cref{thm:logsqBound}, we now consider a fixed, cleverly chosen rotation $R_k$, and the randomness only comes from generating $L$.
-For the (more technically complicated) proof of \cref{thm:logBound}, we make one more random choice that determines $R_k$ in a similar way as in Stahl's approach, i.e., using a step-by-step definition of the function $\Next$ subject to some crafted order of darts in $D_i$.
-We describe the process in detail before each proof.
+We then study how many of various types of active darts we expect to obtain from this random choice.
+Based on this, we randomly build a rotation system at $v_k$.
+We do this step by step: we fix some processing order of the darts in $D_k$.
+Then for each dart $d$ in this order, we randomly choose a value of $R(d)$.
+This will be defined precisely as \hyperref[rpb]{Random Process B}.
+Analysing the probability of adding a completed face to the embedding when assigning each value of $R(d)$ will give the proof of Theorem \ref{thm:logBound}.

-\section{Log-square bound---Proof of \cref{thm:logsqBound}}
+\section{Log-square bound---proof of \cref{thm:logsqBound}}

 We start by proving \cref{thm:logsqBound}.

 \logsqbnd*